Lie algebras and Higher torsion in p-groups: Exponent theory for finite -groups

 The two fundamental exponents can be recharacterized in terms of the behaviour of the Bockstein spectral sequence of the $p$-group $P$.
 A discussion of this spectral sequence can be found in many places in the literature and is described for example in \cite{BrP}.
 Recall that when applied to the classifying space of a finite $p$-group $P$ one has that $B_1^*=H^*(P,\mathbb{F}_p)$ and $\beta_1$ is the Bockstein.
 Nonzero permanent cycles in $B_r$ represent elements of order $p^r$ or greater in the integral cohomology of $P$ and $B_{\infty}$ is the cohomology of a point.
 Thus one has the following:

-\begin{lemma}(Bockstein Spectral Sequence Characterization) If $P$ is a finite $p$-group, then:\\ (1) $e_{\infty}(P)=p^s$ if and only if $B_{s+1}^*$ is the first page of the Bockstein spectral sequence whose total complex is finite. \\ (2) $e(P)=p^k$ if and only if $B_{k+1}^*$ is the first page of the Bockstein spectral sequence whose total complex is concentrated in degree 0. (equivalently is 1-dimensional). \end{lemma}
+\begin{lem}(Bockstein Spectral Sequence Characterization) If $P$ is a finite $p$-group, then:\\ (1) $e_{\infty}(P)=p^s$ if and only if $B_{s+1}^*$ is the first page of the Bockstein spectral sequence whose total complex is finite. \\ (2) $e(P)=p^k$ if and only if $B_{k+1}^*$ is the first page of the Bockstein spectral sequence whose total complex is concentrated in degree 0. (equivalently is 1-dimensional). \end{lem}

 Finally for $p$-groups $G(\mathfrak{L})$ corresponding to $\mathbb{F}_p$-Lie algebras $\mathfrak{L}$ as in \cite{BrP}, where $0 \to \mathfrak{L} \to G(\mathfrak{L}) \to \mathfrak{L} \to 0$, we have the following: